Meet CODRA at The Security Event 2026

 Integrated security with vendor neutrality and open architecture: future-proofing your control room

-Panorama Suite is designed as an open platform that can integrate with any hardware or software vendors via open protocols and via API/SDK approaches.
+Panorama Suite is designed as an open platform solution that can communicate with any hardware or software vendors via open protocols or API/SDK integration.
 This enables organisations to modernise step-by-step, to preserve existing investments where it makes sense, and to avoid being constrained by a single manufacturer’s ecosystem.

 At The Security Event, CODRA will focus on concrete operator and management capabilities that support integrated security operations, including:

-- scalability for multi-site deployment (distributed servers, redundancy, web HMI access)
+• scalability for multi-site deployment (distributed servers, redundancy, web HMI clients)

 Command & control at scale: multi-site resilience, redundancy and cybersecurity